noelw19/HTTP-Server/README.md

 # HTTP Server from Scratch

 A simple HTTP/1.1 server implementation built from scratch in Go.
-This server implements the HTTP/1.1 protocol (RFC 7230-7237) with support for routing, dynamic path parameters, query strings, and streaming responses.
+This server implements the HTTP/1.1 protocol (RFC 7230-7237) with support for routing, dynamic path parameters, query strings, streaming responses, and HTTP keep-alive connections.

 ## Simple Implementation